 Thank you, Amazon!

 You’ll find more insightful information to help you rank higher and sell more in my Amazon Product Description Boot Camp.

-For a limited time, you can save 20% with code boot20 on sessions that cover creating sales-worthy titles, bullets and descriptions plus the latest keyword research & use practices.
+For a limited time, you can save 20% with code BOOTBLOG (all caps) on sessions that cover creating sales-worthy titles, bullets and descriptions plus the latest keyword research & use practices.